sethsandaru/laravel-long-polling-chat/README.md

 - Run: `php artisan migrate`
 - Now you can go to the project's public path too test :D

-Note: you don't need to build vueJS again.
+Note: you don't need to build vueJS files again.
 I'll build the latest one for you after any commit.

 ## Finally
 Visit my blog at: [Seth Phat's Blog](https://sethphat.com)